Max Richter: Infra (2010)

 Richter's 2010 album Infra takes as its central theme the 2005 terrorist bombings in London, and is an extension of his 25-minute score for a ballet of the same name choreographed by Wayne McGregor and staged at the Royal Opera House.
+Richter expanded his score to create a cycle, taking inspiration from Franz Schubert's Winterreisse, T.S Eliot's "The Wasteland" and the works of Wilhelm Müller.

 Infra comprises music written for piano, electronics, and string quintet, plus the full performance score and material that developed from the construction of the album.
+The work consists of eight movements of varying instrumentation.
+On the theme, Richter described music as a "catalyzer of a thought; a reflection and I hope people will come to that music in that way."

 Pitchfork called the album "achingly gorgeous" and The Independent characterised it as "a journey in 13 episodes, emerging from a blur of static and finding its way in a repeated phrase that grows in loveliness".

 Recomposed by Max Richter: Vivaldi – The Four Seasons (2012)

 Richter's 'recomposed' version of Vivaldi's The Four Seasons, Recomposed by Max Richter: Vivaldi – The Four Seasons, was premiered in the UK at the Barbican Centre on 31 October 2012 by the Britten Sinfonia, conducted by André de Ridder with violinist Daniel Hope.
+The work is an example of "musical borrowing" as coined by musicologist J. Peter Burkholder, taking something new from an existing piece of music and using it in a new piece.
+It was put on the syllabus of the French baccalaureate exams in 2019 and 2020, with an accompanying monograph, with the foreword by the national schools inspector stating that musical education "cannot restrict itself to the past".

 Richter said he had discarded 75% of Vivaldi's original material, but the parts he kept are phased and looped, emphasising his grounding in postmodern and minimalist music, and leading one critic to quip parenthetically, "(Perhaps you could call Richter a baroque decomposer?)."
 The album topped the iTunes classical chart in the UK, Germany, and the US.
 The US launch concert in New York at Le Poisson Rouge was recorded by NPR and streamed.

+Over the four seasons, Richter uses various techniques such as adjusting the tempo, changing the rhythm to something less "regimented" than Vivaldi's original, instructing particular dynamics, and changing instrumentation, such as a viola swapped to a cello in Spring 2.
+Richter has also referred to the musical breaks in the work as "jump cuts", a cinematic term, used in this instance to describe the breaks creating "leaps" or the sense of a "trap-door opening".